Possession Of Firearms

 Gun laws are always changing, Most individuals don't realize that they were breaking the law until the time of the arrest.
-California gun and firearm laws regulate the use, sale, manufacture, and transportation of weapons, these laws apply to recovery of ghost guns also, if the law enforcement decides to file charges, these days I have seen it happening more often.
+California gun and firearm laws regulate the use, sale, manufacture, and transportation of weapons, these laws can be applied to recovery of ghost guns also, if the law enforcement decides to file charges, these days I have seen it happening more often.

 Gun crime punishments range from a simple misdemeanor charge carrying a $500 fine all the way to a 1st degree felony charge with up to several years in prison and Thousands of dollars fine.
 If you have had a prior conviction for a gun crime or a violent offense this may lead to the most severe punishments.